Bumps in the night

 Conquer fears of speed (not to mention driving, flying, open water or rollercoasters) with more thrills a second than you can count.
 Grab the steering wheel of a Vortex Racing race car simulator with up to 2.5 Gs of force, or step into a Saute-mouton jet boat to ride the rapids of the Saint Lawrence River.
 Climb into the cockpit of the Aerosim Expérience full-scale flight simulator with a professional pilot instructor and choose from thousands of destinations, views and weather conditions, or ride La Ronde amusement park's Le Monstre, the world’s tallest two-track wooden rollercoaster, Le Vampire, Le Démon and more heart-rate boosters – La Ronde ups the ante with its October-long Fright Fest of specially constructed haunted houses, Scare Zones and more.

 Call it claustrophobia-lite: escape rooms are temporary, fairly roomy and take your mind off fears by giving you an intricate problem to solve.
 Work together to get out of tricky scenarios at A/Maze Montréal where reality-based tests—from a prison break to an alien maze, plus an interactive game with actors—challenge teams in a white-knuckle countdown.
 Crack codes with the cinema-inspired Missions Morpheus escape games.
-The mysterious scenarios at “Emporium of Escapism” Escaparium intrigue and thrill, while you'll have to employ observation and critical thinking skills to get out of the cellar or detention at Laser Quest's Key Quest Escape Room or the city's criminal underworld at Échappe-Toi Montréal.
+The mysterious scenarios at “Emporium of Escapism” Escaparium intrigue and thrill, while you'll have to employ observation and critical thinking skills to get out of the city's criminal underworld at Échappe-Toi Montréal.
 Less tense but just as fun, find your way through the Old Port's SOS Labyrinthe.
 And if caves give you the heebie jeebies, attempt to overcome them by going eight metres underground on a guided tour of Saint Léonard Cavern.

 Fight the good fight